foundriesio/libtufnano/README.md

 - No `consistent snapshot` mode support

-Building and running build-in tests
+Building and running built-in tests
 -----------------------------------
 Inside the cloned directory:
 ```